Ahmed Omar Abu Ali: Jury trial and appeal

 The jury trial took place in November 2005.
 On November 22, 2005, after deliberating for two and a half days, the jury returned a unanimous guilty verdict on all counts.
 On March 29, 2006, Ali was sentenced to 30 years in prison for his crime.
 While prosecutors had pushed for a life sentence, Judge Gerald Bruce Lee explained that the (relatively) light sentence was handed down because Abu Ali's actions "did not result in one single actual victim.
 That fact must be taken into account."

 On appeal, the United States Court of Appeals for the Fourth Circuit upheld the conviction but overturned the sentence on the grounds that the prior Court had deviated from federal sentencing guidelines which call for life in prison.
 Judge Lee resentenced Ali to life in prison.

-Mr. Ali is held under highly restrictive conditions in ADX Florence supermax prison.
+Mr. Ali was held under highly restrictive conditions in ADX Florence supermax prison.
 In August 2008, he requested permission to receive two books by Barack Obama, Dreams from My Father and The Audacity of Hope.
 Permission was denied by prison authorities on the grounds that the books contained material "potentially detrimental to national security".